 In true Patagonia fashion, the eco-friendly trailblazer (and one of my go’to’s for ethical clothing) also delivers high performance rain gear that also adheres to their high environmental standards.
 I will say that Patagonia is the first to admit that not everything is PFOA-free (check out their Footprint Chronicles website), they still do a pretty darn good job.
 The majority of their rain jackets use 100% recycled nylon with a waterproof/breathable barrier and DWR (durable water repellent) finish that meets their H2No® Performance Standard.
 They’re all seriously tested for durability and some even use bluesign® approved fabric (which means they offer the highest level of consumer safety by employing methods and materials in their manufacture that conserve resources and minimize impacts on people and the environment).

 When you want to keep your feet dry, look no further than Alice + Whittles.
 Started by two UN emergency relief workers in response to their experiences on the frontline, the footwear brand believes in transparency, ethical manufacturing practices and worker empowerment as a means of long-lasting positive change.
-The company works hard to create strong partnerships with the best producers round the world and support fair labor standards throughout the supply chain.
+The company works hard to create strong partnerships with the best producers around the world and support fair labor standards throughout the supply chain.
 They also use natural, vegan, sustainably harvested and organic materials whenever possible.
 And their rain boots are really freakin’ cool, I mean for rain boots.

 Family owned and operated in Canada, Kamik has been creating quality footwear made for every outdoor terrain for over 100 years.
 The company is committed to our “natural playground,” and thus stands behind sustainable manufacturing and is always looking for new sustainable ways to improve.
 Kamik makes 73% of their products in North America, reducing CO2 emissions.
-They take a lean manufacturing approach, continuously looking to improve their methods and reduce physical waste, and they have a 0 Waste Target in their plants thanks to hydroelectric, water reuse and a 100% material waste recycling system.
+They take a lean manufacturing approach, continuously looking to improve their methods and reduce physical waste, and they have a zero waste target in their plants thanks to hydroelectric, water reuse and a 100% material waste recycling system.
 Customers can also give their old Kamik rain boots to participating retailers, who then help the company retrieve and recycled them into brand new products.

 Last, but not least is Roma Boots.
 Okay, so these guys may not use recycled materials, but I’m giving them a pass due to their commitment to philanthropy.
 Roma boots began with the mission to bring impoverished children throughout the world hope, love and lasting change through aid and education.
 To that end, for every pair of boots sold, Roma Boots donates a pair to a child in need.
 In addition, 10% of all proceeds fund educational initiatives around the world.